 De La Soul rapper David Jolicoeur, known as Trugoy the Dove, dead at 54

-(CNN) -- David Jude Jolicoeur, better known under stage name Trugoy the Dove as one third of iconic rap trio De La Soul, has died.
+(CNN) -- David Jude Jolicoeur, better known under the stage name Trugoy the Dove as one-third of iconic rap trio De La Soul, has died.

 The news was confirmed to CNN via Tony Ferguson, the music group's publicist.
 Jolicoeur was 54 years old.
 Ferguson said Jolicoeur's passing was "a huge loss" in a phone call to CNN.
 A cause of death was not provided.